opticSquid/hive/CONTRIBUTING.md

 > All the terminal commands written here assumes you are in the root level of the project

-1. Fork this repo.
-2. Clone into the fork in your account by using
+1. Clone the repo in your local environemt (your PC basically) by using

     ```sh
         git clone "<repo url which comes under the green code button>"
     ```

-3. Install the dependencies by running this commands:
+2. Install the dependencies by running this commands:

     ```sh
         cd ./Server/